 - i.
 If Emergency Kit present, can initiate antibiotics at home with recommended clinic evaluation the same day. - b.
-Notify MD. - c.
+Notify MD by fax and phone call to office. - c.
 Check for antibiotic allergies. - d.
 Look for evidence of exit site or tunnel infection. - e.
 Drug dose may depend on the presence of residual kidney function (RKF). - i.
 If urine output > 100 ml/day = RKF is present. - ii.
 If urine output is $\leq$ 100 ml/day = no RKF. - f.
-Antibiotics are administered by the intraperitoneal (IP) route as a single daily dose with the exception of Vancomycin, which is administered every 3-7 days. - g.
+Antibiotics are administered by the intraperitoneal (IP) route as a single daily dose in the long dwell for APD patients or can be dosed in each exchange for patients on CAPD.
+Vancomycin is an exception, which is administered every 3-7 days. - g.
 Empiric antibiotics will be given until culture results become available. - i.
 Give combination of Vancomycin and Ceftazidime (Use Tobramycin for cephalosporin allergy) - 1.
 Vancomycin is given IP q 3-7 days (based on vancomycin random levels). - a.
 Standard dose: 15-30 mg/kg (See Dosing Chart). - b.
 Vancomycin random level before second and all subsequent doses (target greater than 15 mcg/ml and less than 20 mcg/ml). - c.
 Adjust dose and subsequent dosing interval per specific MD order based on vancomycin random level.